httptoolkit/brotli-wasm/README.md

 npm install brotli-wasm
 ```

-You should be able to import this directly into Node, as normal, or into a browser using any bundler that supports ES modules & webassembly (e.g. Webpack v4 or v5).
+You should be able to import this directly into Node, as normal, or in a browser using any bundler that supports ES modules & webassembly (e.g. Webpack v4 or v5, Vite, Rollup, and most others).

-The browser build supports both sync (v4 or v5 syncWebAssembly mode) and async (v5 asyncWebAssembly) builds.
-When imported in a browser build the module always exports a _promise_, not a fixed value, as this is a requirement for synchronous builds, and you will need to `await` this after import.
+For each target (node.js, commonjs bundlers & ESM bundlers) this module exports a different WASM file & setup, with a slightly different entrypoint.
+These entrypoints all expose a consistent default-export API, in addition to some other exports that may vary (e.g. Node exposes the brotli methods synchronously, while browsers always require an `await` due to WASM limitations).

-In both builds, the module exposes two methods:
+In all builds (after waiting for the exported promise in browsers) the module exposes two core methods:

 * `compress(Buffer, [options])` - compresses a buffer using Brotli, returning the compressed buffer.
 An optional options object can be provided.
 The only currently supported option is `quality`: a number between 1 and 11.
 * `decompress(Buffer)` - decompresses a buffer using Brotli, returning the original raw data.

+### Usage

 In node.js: